SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/types_of_testing.de.md

 the different supported languages as explained in this documentation.

 ### Performance testing
-As its name indicates, performance tests are done in order to measure how well an application is performing.
+As its name indicates, performance tests are done to measure how well an application is performing.

 There are two main sub-types for performance testing:

 #### Load testing
-Load testing is done in order to verify how well the application works under different defined loads (usually a particular number of users connected at once).
+Load testing is done to verify how well the application works under different defined loads (usually a particular number of users connected at once).

 #### Stress testing
-Stress testing is done in order to verify how well the application works under stress (or above the maximum supported load).
+Stress testing is done to verify how well the application works under stress (or above the maximum supported load).

-Generally, performance tests are done by executing a number of Selenium written tests simulating different users hitting a particular function on the web app and retrieving some meaningful measurements.
+Generally, performance tests are done by executing some Selenium written tests simulating different users hitting a particular function on the web app and retrieving some meaningful measurements.

 This is generally done by other tools that retrieve the metrics.
-One such tools is **_JMeter_**.
+One such tool is **_JMeter_**.

-For a web application, details to measure include: throughput, latency, data loss, individual component loading times...
+For a web application, details to measure include throughput, latency, data loss, individual component loading times...

 Note 1: All browsers have a performance tab in their